uktrade/data-hub-api/changelog/remove-feature-flags.removal.md

-Removes the legacy behaviour caused by leaving disabling the following feature flags: address-postcode-company-required-field, dnb-search-v2, address-area-company-required-field, company-area-investigation-request, address-area-company-search
+Removes the following feature flags and their legacy behaviours: address-postcode-company-required-field, dnb-search-v2, address-area-company-required-field, company-area-investigation-request, address-area-company-search